Objectives: Upon completion of this CE activity, the nurse will be able to:

 - Inspect the feet daily for cuts, cracks, redness, edema, blisters, calluses, splinters, or dark spots.
 The primary healthcare provider should be notified if foot lesions do not heal within one day.

 - Discuss care of corns and calluses with a podiatrist or primary healthcare provider if needed.

 - Wash feet daily in warm water and dry completely.
 Avoid hot water as burns can occur more easily due to neuropathy and reduced temperature sensation.

 - Good-fitting shoes should be worn to avoid friction and pressure sores.
-New shoes should be broken in slowly by wearing them 1-2 hours daily for 2 weeks.
+New shoes should be broken in slowly by wearing them one to two hours daily for two weeks.